Great Malvern Priory

 Great Malvern Priory in Malvern, Worcestershire, England, was a Benedictine monastery (c.
 1075 – 1540) and is now an Anglican parish church.
 In 1949 it was designated a Grade I listed building.
 It is a dominant building in the Great Malvern Conservation area.
-It has the largest display of 15th-century stained glass in England, as well as carved miserichords from the 15th and 16th century and the largest collection of medieval floor and wall tiles.
+It has the largest display of 15th-century stained glass in England, as well as carved misericords from the 15th and 16th century and the largest collection of medieval floor and wall tiles.
 In 1860 major restoration work was carried out by Sir George Gilbert Scott.
 It is also the venue for concerts and civic services.

 History

 Early history

 An ancient carved head and shoulders similar to the Lustymore Island figure on Boa Island, County Fermanagh, was excavated from the grounds of the Priory.
 It is now housed in St Ann's Chapel.
-A Celt (a prehistoric axe-like tool) was also excavated during the 18th Century.
+A celt (a prehistoric axe-like tool) was also excavated during the 18th Century.

 Little is known about Malvern over the next thousand years until it is described as "... an hermitage, or some kind of religious house, for seculars, before the conquest, endowed by the gift of Edward the Confessor".
 The additions to William Dugdale's Monasticon include an extract from the Pleas taken before the King at York in 1387, stating that there was a congregation of hermits at Malvern "some time before the conquest".
 Several slightly different histories explain the actual founding of the religious community.
 Legend tells that the settlement began following the murder of St. Werstan, a monk of Deerhurst, who fled from the Danes and took refuge in the woods of Malvern where the above-mentioned hermitage had been established.
 St Werstan's oratory is thought to have been located on the site of St Michael's Chapel which is believed to have stood on the site of Bello Sguardo, a Victorian Villa.
 Bello Sguardo was built on the site of Hermitage Cottage.
 The cottage was demolished in 1825 and ecclesiastical carvings were found within it.
 A Mediaeval undercroft, human bones and parts of a coffin were also uncovered.
 Although the legend may be monastic mythology, historians have concluded that St. Werstan was the original martyr.